Current as of December 2018 | Download print version (in PDF)

 - The organization must be approved by the Finance Committee of the Knesset.

-Individual donors may receive a 35% tax credit for contributions to certified NPOs that exceed 180 NIS (approximately 50 USD) but are not greater than 9 million NIS (approximately 2.6 million USD), or up to 30% of the donor's total tax.
+Individual donors may receive a 35 percent tax credit for contributions to certified NPOs that exceed 180 NIS (approximately $50) but are not greater than 9 million NIS (approximately $2.4 million), or up to 30 percent of the donor’s total tax in the relevant fiscal year.

-Under the above limitations, the tax credit afforded to corporations is equal to the company tax rate (26.5% since 2013).
+Under the above limitations, the tax credit afforded to corporations is equal to the company tax rate (24 percent).

 The 1975 U.S.-Israel Income Tax Treaty ("Israel Treaty") took effect on January 1, 1995.
 Article 15A of the 1980 Protocol to the Israel Treaty allows U.S. donors to deduct contributions to Israeli charities as long as the charitable organization would have qualified for exemption according to U.S. standards.
-The Israel Treaty fixes the percentage limitation on charitable deductions at 25%.
+The Israel Treaty fixes the percentage limitation on charitable deductions at 25 percent.
 This percentage is calculated according to the amount of income the U.S. donor has from sources within Israel.
-The treaty provision makes it easier for some U.S. grantmakers – particularly those with business in Israel – to make grants to Israeli charities.
+The treaty provision makes it easier for some U.S. grantmakers—particularly those with business in Israel—to make grants to Israeli charities.

 It should be noted that the U.S. definition of the territory of Israel is different from the way the State of Israel defines itself.
 This issue of territorial definition may introduce complications regarding the proper application of the Israel Treaty.